JanozMaz/JanozMaz/README.md

 # <img src="https://user-images.githubusercontent.com/42378118/110234147-e3259600-7f4e-11eb-95be-0c4047144dea.gif" width="30"> Hey there, nice to have you here! 😁<br>

 ### Welcome to my page.
-I'm Jason, a Shopify Web-Developer from 🇸🇪 Stockholm, Sweden.
+I'm Jason, a Web-Developer from 🇸🇪 Skövde, Sweden.

 ## 🛠️ Languages and Tools: